rfitak/HouseWren_Transcriptome/snp-calling.md

 2. Generate 200 bp of flanking sequence for each SNP
     - remove SNPs with <80 bp flanking sequence on either side
     - these SNPs are poor candidates for Sequenom primer development
-3. blast to a reference bird genome.
+3. BLAST to a reference bird genome.
     - remove sny loci that cross splice junction
 4. remove any loci that overlap repeat masked region
 5. remove any Super Transcripts (i.e. Genes) with a TPM count <1